How to shut up in German and more ways of offending in GermanBecause if French is the language of love, German is the language of swearing.

 - Halt deine verkackte/verfickte Fresse.

-How to be really unpolite in German 101
+How to be really impolite in German 101

-For the most part, German is a beautiful language.
-And even though it has a very direct and straight to the point tone, it presents us with endless options for insults.
+Of course that for the most part, German is a beautiful language.
+And even though it has a very direct and straight-to-the-point tone, it presents us with endless options for insults.
 Simply beautiful!

-If you wanna add a touch of impoliteness to the already rude Shut up in German, say any of those followed by an interjection Alter or Mann, or even an Eh.
-But if your thing is to make your message come across on the most offensive way possible, Du Wichser or Du Hurensohn are wonderful options to add to the end of your sentence.
+If you want to add a touch of impoliteness to the already rude Shut up in German, say any of those followed by an interjection Alter or Mann, or even an Eh.
+But if your thing is to make your message come across in the most offensive way possible, Du Wichser or Du Hurensohn are wonderful options to add to the end of your sentence.
 Those last two being the translation of wanker and son of a bitch, if you were wondering.
-If you’re the kind of people that prefer something more classic, Du Arschloch (You Asshole) maybe is the way to go.
+If you’re the kind of person that prefer something more classic, Du Arschloch (You Asshole) maybe is the way to go.

 You’ll have something like this if you choose to be extra charming to the ones surrounding you: